-A member forfeits her membership when she fails to comply with attendance standards, if outlined in the respective chapter's standing rules (see Corporate Bylaws, Article III, Section 4), or if she does not pay her dues.
+A member forfeits their membership when they fails to comply with attendance standards, if outlined in the respective chapter's standing rules (see Corporate Bylaws, Article III, Section 4), or if they do not pay their dues.
 Both the Standard Form Chapter Bylaws (Article III) and the Corporate Bylaws (Article II) state that "any member in default in the payment of dues shall be suspended from all privileges of membership and, if after written notice by the chapter treasurer, such default shall not be remedied within a period of 60 days, the membership of such member shall automatically terminate."
-When a chapter member does not pay her dues and, if after appropriate notice is given to the member, the situation still remains unremedied after 60 days, the chapter should notify international headquarters in writing that the member in questions has automatically terminated her membership.
+When a chapter member does not pay their dues and, if after appropriate notice is given to the member, the situation still remains unremedied after 60 days, the chapter should notify international headquarters in writing that the member in questions has automatically terminated their membership.
 A copy of the notice should be sent to the member as well as kept in the chapter's records.